DjangoGirls/tutorial/database/README.md

     # CREATE USER name;
     CREATE ROLE

 Of course, replace `name` with your own name.
+Remember that you should not use diacritic letters and whitespaces, i.e. `bożena maria` is invalid!
+You need to transform it into `bozena_maria`.

-Now it's time for a database for your Django project:
+Now it's time to create a database for your Django project:

     # CREATE DATABASE djangogirls OWNER name;
     CREATE DATABASE

+Remember to replace `name` with the name you've chosen (i.e. `bozena_maria`).

 Awesome!
-All ready.
+All ready!